16 Jan 15 Fail-Safe Blog Post Ideas for Travel Bloggers

 – 10 phrases to learn before you travel

 – 12 ways to be a tourist in your hometown

-Everyone loves a list.
+When writing an article, consider the fact that everyone loves a list.
 We love making them, we love reading them, we love crossing things off them.
 A travel audience is a bucket list sort of audience, and like any potential readership you’ll find that bullet points and clearly defined subsections help to grip their attention.
 20 of the cheapest places to travel, 5 advantages of travelling solo – you don’t need to get on a plane to write these types of posts.
 Write from your own experience or from internet research and hey presto, a list post is born.

 – Visiting ______ On a Budget